-Short Answer: Exeter Finance generally begins car repossession procedures after two missed payments, but it handles all repossessions individually.
+Exeter Finance generally begins car repossession procedures 80 days after a missed payment, but it handles all repossessions individually.
 If Exeter Finance repossesses your car, you may be able to get it back by making all back payments and paying the associated fees.
 For more on Exeter Finance’s repossession policy, see below.

 Exeter Finance Repossession Policy

 Exeter Finance does not publicize much information about its repossession policies.
 However, we spoke with customer service representatives at Exeter Finance who told us that in general, the company will begin repossession procedures after two consecutive missed payments.